 But why is this type of presence so rare?
 Why do so many organisations try to sell before they make an impact?

 The space was designed so that attendees would enjoy their time there.
 It had been designed to have some great interaction too.
 They had tables covered with outlines of a whole range of shapes.
 Over the three days delegates would pick up a pen and colour almost all of them in!
 This is best practice exhibition stuff here and you can see how this idea fits perfectly with their brand “We LOVEHEART HotelMap”

 Speak to people and be remembered

 I am sure this sounds counter intuitive to a lot of people in events but I believe exhibitions should not be about selling.
 The selling part should take part after you have spoken to someone and made a good enough impression that they remember you and your involvement at the show.
-Hotelmap had friendly staff, handing out business cards and scanning attendees for follow up, but they were not “directly” selling like almost all the other exhibitors.
+HotelMap had friendly staff, handing out business cards and scanning attendees for follow up, but they were not “directly” selling like almost all the other exhibitors.
 They took a different approach.

-Hotelman wanted to demonstrate to visitors at the show that their job was to think about and help the organiser, and they did this though the use of their stand.
+HotelMap wanted to demonstrate to visitors at the show that their job was to think about and help the organiser, and they did this though the use of their stand.
 The contextual marketing approach was brilliant.
-As you sat there having a rest and recharging your phone, while colouring in the flag of your home country, you were soaking up Hotelman’s messages: we are all about helping organisers.
+As you sat there having a rest and recharging your phone, while colouring in the flag of your home country, you were soaking up HotelMap’s messages: we are all about helping organisers.
 No one was selling to you (well not that you noticed it anyway).

 This is brilliant best practice exhibition stuff and I’ve been talking about this for over five years.
 There are simple things we can do to fix exhibitions.